victorcaquilpan/Tutorial-DPC-AIML/README.md

 * GPU availability (see the GPUs available below)
 * You can run many experiments (it depends on availability)
 * Option of running in multiple GPUs
-* Max. default storage of 1TB (you can ask Hui to get more temporal storage)
+* Max. default storage of 1TB (you can ask to get more temporal storage)
 * Internet connection (great for recording the logs in real time - try [Wandb](https://wandb.ai/) 😀)
 * You can execute either Python or R scripts